 The NROD provisions apply only to properties within the NROD as shown on the NROD Map, as amended.
 The intent of these regulations is to provide applicants the ability to choose a clear and objective review process or a discretionary review process.
 The NROD provisions do not affect existing uses and development, or the normal maintenance of existing structures, driveways/parking areas, public facilities, farmland and landscaped areas.
 New public facilities such as recreation trails, planned road and utility line crossings and stormwater facilities, are allowed within the overlay district under prescribed conditions as described in OCMC 17.49.090.
 In addition, provisions to allow a limited portion of the NROD to be developed on existing lots of record that are entirely or mostly covered by the NROD ("highly constrained") are described in OCMC 17.49.120.

+Finding: Complies.
 A portion of the site has been designated as NROD based on OC Web Maps.
-Please see OCWebMaps NROD overlay on the site plan with mitigation.
+Please see OCWebMaps NROD overlay on Figures 3 & 5and on the applicant's mitigation site plan.

 17.49.30 - Map as reference.